CurveDocs/curve-docs/docs/factory/pool_factory/overview.md

 # **Recommended Parameters**

 !!!warning
-    Please understand that these are just recommendations based on performance data of previously deployed pools.
+    Please understand that these are just recommendations based on the performance data of previously deployed pools.
-    For further understanding of the parameters, please take a look at other parts of the documentation.
+    Please look at other parts of the documentation to further understand the parameters.

 ## **StableSwap Pools**